ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

     /etc/init.d/postfix restart

-2. If port 587 does not work, use port 2525 in the postfix configuration.
-You may also need to open the configuraiton file /etc/postfix/main.cf  and uncomment the following line:
+2. If port 587 does not work, use port 2525 in the Postfix configuration.
+You might also need to open the configuration file /etc/postfix/main.cf  and uncomment the following line:

   `#tlsmgr unix - - n 1000?
 1 tlsmgr`